-I am a multi-disciplinary, holistic thinker and skilled design practitioner.
+I am a multi-disciplinary thinker and skilled practitioner.
 I’ve worked in the trenches at agencies, start-ups, and in-house teams.
-I’ve built and lead design practices in organizations both large and small.
-I am a designer, artist, writer, and nerd.
 I have a qualitative heart and a quantitative brain.
-I love observing people, listening to people, and figuring out how to help them.
+I love observing people, listening to them, and figuring out how to help them.
 I’m a Stanford CS grad with a deep understanding of technology, the web, and mobile.
 I have experience in product strategy, user research (generative and evaluative), interaction design, prototyping, copywriting, and visual design.

-My goal is to create compelling, beautiful products and services based upon empathy and user insights.
+My goal is to create compelling, useful, beautiful products and services driven by empathy and insights.

 I have a deep understanding of technology and the web.
 I taught myself to hand-code HTML in the mid-1990s.
 I was one of the first users of Blogger in the year 2000.
 While a Computer Science student at Stanford, I was also Lawrence Lessig's webmaster and created his weblog.
 For my college internship, I worked on a failed web browser at AOL/Netscape; the same team would later go on to create Firefox.
 I met my husband in Austin at the SXSW conference in 2004.
 We also once purchased a still-sealed Apple //c off of eBay and, yes, unboxed it on the Internet.

-Besides having a passion for user experience and product design, I also love the theatre, cocktails, dining out, photography, architecture, and live music.
+Besides having a passion for user experience and product design, I also love immersive theatre, cocktails, dining out, photography, architecture, and live music.